 A sensing initiator shall only request a sensing availability window from an unassociated sensing responder that overlaps with a 10 TU interval in which the sensing responder is available as signaled by the ISTA Availability Window element (see 9.4.2.296 (ISTA Availability Window element)) in the Sensing Measurement Query frame.

+If an unassociated non-AP STA intends to act as a sensing initiator, it shall transmit a Sensing Measurement Setup Request frame to an AP STA of which the sensing capabilities are known and shall include a non-TB Sensing Specific subelement in the Sensing Measurement Parameters element (#1574, #1953).